qrst07/cloudmc-standard-kb/en/gcp-compute-service/gcp-load-balancing.md

       - When selecting HTTPS, a target proxy configured for SSL must exist in the environment.
    - From the **Target proxy** pop-up menu, elect the target proxy that was configured in the previous step.
    - Click *Submit*.
-1. The *Forwarding rules* page will appear.
-Verify that the new load balancer appears in the list.
-It will also appear under the **Load balancers** item.
+1. The *Forwarding rules* page will appear, and the new forwarding rule will be listed.
+1. The new load balancer will appear under the **Load balancers** item.
+It will automatically be given the same name as the selected URL map.

 The new load balancer is now active and ready for testing with public traffic.
 The public IP address for your load balancer is listed on both the *Forwarding rules* and the *Load balancers* page.

 #### Enabling SSL in the backend

+Google Cloud Platform automatically encrypts traffic between the load balancer and the backend services.
+However, for addidtional security, GCP supports HTTPS connections between the target proxy and the backend.
+The following requirements must be met:

-1. Install a valid SSL certificate on each instance in the instance group.
+   - A valid SSL certificate must be installed on each instance in the instance group.
+The certificate's common name does not have to match the instance's hostname.
-1. Server must be configured to use HTTPS.
+   - Every instance in the group must be configured to use HTTPS.
-1. Select HTTPS for the protocol in the desired backend service.
+   - HTTPS should be configured as the protocol in the desired backend service.

-Install SSL certs? - If using SSL between the target proxy and the backend service, a valid SSL certificate must be installed on each instance in the group.

 #### Delete a GCP load balancer

-Deletes the forwarding rule, target proxy, URL map
+Deletes a GCP load balance will also automatically delete associated the forwarding rule, target proxy, URL map, and it will also release an ephemeral IP addresses allocated to the forwarding rule.

+1. From the *Load balancers* page, find the desired load balancer and click on the *Action* menu on the far right hand side of the entry.
+Click *Delete*.
+1. A confirmation dialogue box will appear.
+Click *Submit*.
+1. The load balancer will be removed from the GCP environment.